WillemToorenburgh/owi-ansible-test/README.md

 * Installed Proxmox guest agent (`qemu-guest-agent`), enabled and started systemd service
 * Install completed, rebooted, shutdown after boot
 * Took Proxmox snapshot at this point, for easy resets

 ---

+For the Prometheus requirement, it was unclear to me whether it should be running in Docker or on the host.
+I'm erring on the side of Docker for this implementation.

+---